“Reagan doesn’t have that presidential look” — United Artists Executive Rejecting Reagan for Lead Role in The Best Man (1964)

 The post-truth era has truly arrived.
 Similarly, if more along the lines of old-fashioned misrepresentation as opposed to outright falsehoods, Bernie Sanders patched together chunks of video to form a 2020 commercial suggesting that Obama supported him, though the two mostly didn’t get along.
 If the real Obama was too centrist for our liking, we can at least take solace that fictionalized Obamas will live on in perpetuity, like the posthumous Colonel Sanders® on Kentucky Fried Chicken commercials.

 Limbaugh admired Trump’s knack for re-posting hoax conspiracies then distancing himself the next day by saying that he was merely sharing others’ views.
-In keeping with that strategy, after pushback on the SEAL Team Six accusation, Trump distinguished between originating fake news and spreading it, arguing that the latter helped people decide for themselves.
-But his Secretary of State Rex Tillerson warned about declining standards in a Spring 2018 graduation speech at the Virginia Military Institute: “If our leaders seek to conceal the truth or we as people become accepting of alternative realities that are no longer grounded in facts, then we as American citizens are on a pathway to relinquishing our freedom.”
+In keeping with that strategy, after accusing former VP Joe Biden of conspiring to murder all of Navy Seal Team 6 to save Osama bin Laden, Trump distinguished between originating fake news and spreading it, arguing that the latter helped people decide for themselves.
+But while Trump argued the merits of spreading fake news, his Secretary of State Rex Tillerson warned about declining standards in a Spring 2018 graduation speech at the Virginia Military Institute: “If our leaders seek to conceal the truth or we as people become accepting of alternative realities that are no longer grounded in facts, then we as American citizens are on a pathway to relinquishing our freedom.”
 Disinformation and unsubstantiated conspiracy theories are a problem across the political spectrum even if many of the prominent early examples have been on the far right, as in other countries.
 At the height of the Truther Movement, many Americans believed that George W. Bush or the U.S. was behind the 9/11 attacks, or at least knew of them in advance, despite no quality evidence to support that (Polls).
 Bannon and Trump’s campaign digital media director Brad Parscale (right) refined sketchy micro-targeting on social media (e.g. Democrats favor welfare to Muslim polygamists targeted at rural Midwesterners).
-If such tactics continue to succeed among a public struggling to filter media, then Democrats and moderate Republicans will no doubt follow suit.
+If such tactics continue to succeed among a public struggling to filter media, then Democrats and moderate Republicans might follow suit.
 Facebook® even provides coaching for politicians interested in micro-targeting and CEO Mark Zuckerberg initially pledged to allow disinformation in future elections to support free speech and to avoid having tech companies moderate content, but then changed course when pressure mounted to censor fake news (remember that Facebook® and Twitter® policy don’t concern the First Amendment as that applies to government regulation, not private companies).
 During Roy Moore’s 2017 senatorial campaign in Alabama, one liberal posted disinformation indicating Moore’s support for banning alcohol (he lost the special election), triggering a debate within the Democratic Party as to whether they’d need to “fight fire with fire” to compete in the new environment.
 Internationally, though, early evidence indicates that social media favors authoritarianism and undermines democracy.

 What we can we do to mitigate this dystopian development?
 Always remember to judge theories based on the quality of evidence, not the quantity.
 The potential quantity of evidence for wrong theories is infinite, but the potential quality is not (See Rear Defogger #25 on the tab above).
 Quality media is part of the Anglo-American buffet table, too, as suggested by Spanish actor Vanessa Otero in the chart below.
 A more thorough site, referenced by sources as wide-ranging as Huffington Post on the left and Breitbart News on the right, is Media Bias/Fact Check.
 The point here isn’t the accuracy of Otero’s 2016 diagram — with which presumably nearly anyone with a pulse would quibble (underscoring my point) — but rather that many Americans only feed off the edges of the buffet table then share posts on social media that others either already agree with or ignore.
 It’s also dated as Trump’s presidency has pushed some formerly centrist/near-left outlets like CNN further to the left.
 There’s little constructive debate on the edges of the spectrum and more often cherry-picking or even bogus disinformation and misinformation, aka fake news (misinformation is false, whereas disinformation is intentionally false).